 “There is a neuromuscular inhibitory response to static stretching,” Malachy McHugh, the director of research at the Nicholas Institute of Sports Medicine and Athletic Trauma at Lenox Hill Hospital in New York City, told the New York Times.
 “The straining muscle becomes less responsive and stays weakened for up to 30 minutes after stretching, which is not how an athlete wants to begin a workout.”

 (As I said earlier, the older we get, those 30 minutes actually become hours.)

-A study done at the Department of Kinesiology at the University of Texas compared changes in muscles that were stretched and not stretched in the same person.
+A study was done at the Department of Kinesiology at the University of Texas that compared changes in muscles that were stretched and not stretched in the same person.
 They found that stretching one muscle can also impair another muscle that was not stretched, possibly through a central nervous system inhibitory mechanism.
 That means that stretching (and weakening) a muscle in your left leg could weaken a muscle in your right leg that you didn’t even stretch!

 Other studies show adverse effects on lower limb power, sprinting ability, and vertical jump.
 These abnormal changes induced in a stretched muscle can last for an hour or longer, and some clinicians have demonstrated that stretching can cause prolonged muscle problems that can last days and weeks.

 So should you stretch at all?
 Should I stretch my lower back?